franciszchen/SurgLLM/Surg-Pretrain/README.md

-The code is generated from # [CVPR 2023] Official Implementation of VideoMAE V2
+The code is generated from Official Implementation of VideoMAE V2

 ## Citation